Search for

 JAH-64A AH-64A models used for special testing; 7 modified

-AH-64B Proposed interim upgrade to improve 254 AH-64As with GPS, new radios, new rotor blades, and improved navigation systems; cancelled in 1992
+AH-64B Proposed interim upgrade to improve 254 AH-64A airframes with GPS, new radios, new rotor blades, and improved navigation systems; cancelled in 1992

-AH-64C Designation originally applied to AH-64A models upgraded to near AH-64D standard, including all upgrades except Longbow radar and new engines; approximately 540 to be so upgraded, but designation abandoned in 1993
+AH-64C Designation originally applied to AH-64A models upgraded to near AH-64D standard, including all upgrades except the Longbow radar and new engines; approximately 540 to be upgraded, but the designation was abandoned in 1993

-AH-64D Longbow New build model equipped with mast-mounted Longbow radar, uprated engines, and improved avionics; 227 to be built; older AH-64A models updraded to AH-64Ds not to be equipped with Longbow radar but capabilty exists to convert such aircraft to the full Longbow standard in 4-8 hours
+AH-64D Longbow New build model equipped with the mast-mounted Longbow radar, uprated engines, and improved avionics; 227 to be built; older AH-64A models updraded to AH-64D standard are not equipped with the Longbow radar but the capabilty exists to convert such aircraft to the full Longbow standard in 4-8 hours

-WAH-64D AH-64D model for British Army license built by Westland, essentially same as AH-64D but powered by Rolls Royce engines; 67 to be built
+AH-64D model for the British Army license built by Westland, essentially the same as the AH-64D but powered by Rolls-Royce engines and includes a rotor folding mechanism for ship storage; 8 built by Boeing and 59 assembled by Westland

 KNOWN COMBAT RECORD: